The Retro Way: My Other Photography

 ![]() Carl Zeiss Jena MC Sonnar 2.8/200mm at f/2.8 Digital Capture - Somewhat DifferentlyCanon EOS 350D and 5D with Various Foreign Manual Lenses![]() Oleviste Church, Tallinn, Estonia Carl Zeiss Tessar T* 2.8/45mm First, the Lenses which Produce Just Normal,

-It Takes a Really Good Photographer to Take a Really Good Photograph with
+It Takes a Really Good Photographer to Take a Really Good Photograph |

 |